-A command to produce evidence or to permit inspection may be joined with a command to appear at trial or hearing or at deposition, or may be issued separately.
+A command to produce evidence or permit inspection may be joined with a command to appear at trial or hearing or deposition or be issued separately.

 (2) A subpoena shall issue from the court in which the action is pending.

 (3) The clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall complete it before service.
 An attorney as an officer of the Court may also issue and sign a subpoena on behalf of a court in which the action is pending.